-- 1. To receive, consider and adopt the Audited Financial Statements (Standalone and Consolidated) of the Company for the financial year ended March 31, 2018 alongwith the reports of the Directors and Auditors thereon and in this regard, pass the following resolution as an Ordinary Resolution: - "RESOLVED THAT the Audited Financial Statements (Standalone and Consolidated) of the Company for the financial year ended March 31, 2018 alongwith the reports of the Directors and Auditors thereon laid before this meeting, be and are hereby considered and adopted." - 2.
-To re-appoint Mr. Shantisarup Reniwal (DIN: 00040355), who retires by rotation as a Director and being eligible, offers himself for re-appointment and in this regard, pass the following resolution as an Ordinary Resolution: - "RESOLVED THAT pursuant to the provisions of Section 152 of the Companies Act, 2013, Mr. Shantisarup Reniwal (DIN: 00040355), who retires by rotation at this meeting be and is hereby re-appointed as a Director of the Company, liable to retire by rotation." - 3.
-To ratify/appoint Joint Statutory Auditors of the Company and in this regard, pass the following resolution as an Ordinary Resolution: - a.
-Ratification of the appointment of M/s.
+- 1. To receive, consider and adopt the Audited Financial Statements (Standalone and Consolidated)of the Company for the financial year ended March 31, 2018 alongwith the reports of the Directors and Auditors thereon and in this regard, pass the following resolution as an Ordinary Resolution: - "RESOLVED THAT the Audited Financial Statements (Standalone and Consolidated) of the Company for the financial year ended March 31, 2018 alongwith the reports of the Directors and Auditors thereon laid before this meeting, be and are hereby considered and adopted." - 2.
+To re-appoint Mrs. Sweety Reniwal (DIN: 00041853), who retires by rotation as a Director and being eligible, offers herself for re-appointment and in this regard, pass the following resolution as an Ordinary Resolution: - "RESOLVED THAT pursuant to the provisions of Section 152 of the Companies Act, 2013, Mrs. Sweety Reniwal (DIN: 00041853), who retires by rotation at this meeting be and is hereby re-appointed as a Director of the Company, liable to retire by rotation." - 3.
+To ratify the appointment of Statutory Auditors of the Company and in this regard, pass the following resolution as an Ordinary Resolution: - Ratification of the appointment of M/s.
 P.D Goplani & Associates, Chartered Accountants, Bhavnagar (Firm Registration No. 118023W), as Joint Statutory Auditors of the Company, at same terms and conditions. - "RESOLVED THAT pursuant to the provisions of Section 139, 142 and other applicable provisions, if any, of the Companies Act, 2013 and the Companies (Audit and Auditors) Rules, 2014 (including any statutory modification(s) or re-enactment thereof, for the time being in force) and pursuant to the recommendations of the Audit Committee and Board of Directors of the Company, the appointment of M/s.
-P.D Goplani & Associates, Chartered Accountants, Bhavnagar (Firm Registration No. 118023W), as Joint Statutory Auditors of the Company, be and is hereby ratified at same terms and conditions as approved in Annual General Meeting held on September 30, 2017." - b.
-Appointment of M/s.
+P.D Goplani & Associates, Chartered Accountants, Bhavnagar (Firm Registration No. 118023W), as Joint Statutory Auditors of the Company, be and is hereby ratified at same terms and conditions as approved in Annual General Meeting held on September 30, 2017." - 4.
+To appoint Joint Statutory Auditors of the Company and in this regard, pass the following resolution as an Ordinary Resolution: - Appointment of M/s.
 Lahoti Navneet & Co, Chartered Accountants, Mumbai (ICAI Firm Registration No. 116870W), as Joint Statutory Auditors of the Company. - "RESOLVED THAT pursuant to the provisions of Section 139, 142 and other applicable provisions, if any, of the Companies Act, 2013 and the Companies (Audit and Auditors) Rules, 2014 (including any statutory modification(s) or re-enactment thereof, for the time being in force) and pursuant to the recommendations of the Audit Committee and Board of Directors of the Company, M/s.
-Lahoti Navneet & Co, Chartered Accountants, Mumbai (ICAI Firm Registration No. 116870W), be and is hereby appointed as the Joint Statutory Auditors of the Company, to hold office from the conclusion of this Annual General Meeting until the conclusion of 41st Annual General Meeting of the Company to be held in the financial year 2022, at such remuneration plus taxes as applicable and reimbursement of out-of pocket expenses in connection with the audit as the Board of Directors may fix in this behalf."
+Lahoti Navneet & Co, Chartered Accountants, Mumbai (ICAI Firm Registration No. 116870W), be and is hereby appointed as the Joint Statutory Auditors of the Company, to hold office from the conclusion of this Annual General Meeting until the conclusion of 34th Annual General Meeting of the Company to be held in the financial year 2022, at such remuneration plus taxes as applicable and reimbursement of out-of pocket expenses in connection with the audit as the Board of Directors may fix in this behalf."